LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W04-D2-MoreOnLoops.md

 ## Announcements

-- Lab 4, part 2 is ready.
-We'll look at that after the lecture.
+- Lab 4, part 2.
-- Next week is the midterm quiz.
-  - We'll do review on Monday/Tuesday
-  - The quiz will be on Wednesday/Thursday
+- Midterm Quiz.

 ## Q and A